 2. Replace burned-out lightbulbs.
 If a light switch doesn’t work, the inspector will need to determine if it’s a problem with the fixture itself.
 Take the time to hunt down those lightbulbs that might be out-of-the way, too… (Closets, attics, basements, guest rooms, etc.

 4. Be honest about what doesn’t work.
 Don’t deceive your home inspector or hope they’ll overlook something.
 It’s bound to come out, and failure to disclose home defects can be a legal hassle down the line.
 Know the garbage disposal is broken?
 Say so.
-Leave notes for the inspector or prepare them in advance with an email message, etc.
+Leave notes for the inspector or prepare them in advance with an email message, etc. If you have any roof damages, entrust it to real experts.
+Austin Roofing company provides leak repair, replacement, roof repair and installation sevices.

 5. Point out pumps and septic tank locations.
 If you have your own well and septic system, make sure the location of these is clearly described for the inspector.
 Annotate a photo or draw a simple map if need be.

 6. Check your smoke detectors.
 People forget to change batteries in smoke detectors, and if you’ve neglected yours (or taken them down to change batteries and left them in the garage!) double-check to make sure they’re in place and functioning.
+If you don’t know about Hanover Home Cleaning Pros, it’s time you did it.
+Entrust the cleaning to real professionals.

 Share this video with friends and/or family